panzerdp/dmitripavlutin.com/content/posts/104-prototypal-inheritance/index.md

 commentsThreadId: javascript-prototypal-inheritance
 ---

-Prototypal inheritance in JavaScript is an important concept, however, slightly conter-intuitive. *You don't know JavaScript until you know prototypal inheritance.*
+Prototypal inheritance in JavaScript is an important concept, however, slightly counter-intuitive. *You don't know JavaScript until you know prototypal inheritance.*

 In this post, you'll read an accessible explanation of prototypal inheritance in JavaScript.

 ## 1. Objects only

-In JavaScript there are only primitives types, `null`, `undefined` and objects.
+In JavaScript, there are only primitives types, `null`, `undefined` and objects.
 A big world of objects.

-In Java or PHP languages there's a concept of *class*: a template or plan that describes the propeties and method of objects.
+In Java or PHP languages there's a concept of *class*: a template or plan that describes the properties and method of objects.

 But JavaScript doesn't have the concept of class &mdash; there are only objects.

 ## 2. Inheritance

-A primitive type is atomic, meaning that it cannnot be further deviced into smaller pieces.
-For example, a boolean `false` is atomic because you cannot divided into something smaller.
+A primitive type is atomic, meaning that it can not be further divided into smaller pieces.
+For example, a boolean `false` is atomic because you cannot be divided into something smaller.

 An object, however, is a composable structure.
-In JavaScript an object consists of multiple properties: key and value pairs.
+An object consists of multiple properties: key and value pairs.

 For example, the following objects `cat` and `dog` each has 2 properties: